New Zealand PM Ardern Announces Shock Resignation - UrduPoint

 New Zealand PM Ardern Announces Shock Resignation

-Wellington, (UrduPoint / Pakistan Point News - 19th Jan, 2023 ) :New Zealand Prime Minister Jacinda Ardern, a global figurehead of progressive politics, shocked the country on Thursday by announcing she would resign from office in a matter of weeks.
+Wellington, (UrduPoint / Pakistan Point News - 20th Jan, 2023 ) :New Zealand Prime Minister Jacinda Ardern, a global figurehead of progressive politics, shocked the country Thursday by announcing she would resign from office in a matter of weeks.

 The 42-year-old -- who steered the country through natural disasters, the Covid pandemic, and its worst-ever terror attack -- said she no longer had "enough in the tank".